EDI Communications Options for Electronic Data Interchange

 VPN Internet and VAN data links reliably support EDI transactions.

-than just a shorthand for electronic transmission of business
+just a shorthand for electronic transmission of business information.

-information.
-It's an established standard that links companies
+It's an established standard that links companies through a common

-through a common protocol.
-EDI was invented to replace the snowstorm
+protocol.
+EDI was invented to replace the snowstorm of paper

-of paper documents that are mailed or faxed between businesses.
+documents that are mailed or faxed between businesses.
+It creates

-invoices, and shipping notices.
-All in all, there are over 250
+and shipping notices.
+All in all, there are over 250 standardized

 The B2B E-Commerce Standard